auranic/ClinTrajan/tutorial/tutorial.md

 mean_val = np.mean(X,axis=0)
 X = Y[:,0:reduced_dimension]
 ```
-Now we construct the principal tree.
-You can specify only one parameter for the number of nodes in the tree, but here we explicitly show the value of the other parameters which are close to the default ones.
+Now we construct the [principal tree](https://www.mdpi.com/1099-4300/22/3/296).
+You can specify only one parameter for the number of nodes in the tree, but here we explicitly show the values of the other parameters which are close to the default ones.

 ```
 nnodes = 50